jcnelson/plutus/README.md

 This repository holds the code for in-application money management for Blockstack.

+Estimated delivery time is the end of summer 2017.

 # Design Notes

 Blockstack is built on top of one or more blockchains (via Chronos).
 Registering Blockstack names requires spending the on-chain token.
 Moreover, Blockstack applications will need a way to bill users for services rendered, preferably using these blockchain tokens.
 This means that Blockstack apps need a way to send, receive, bill, and spend tokens on behalf of their users.